wangziqi2013/wangziqi2013.github.io/_posts/2020-09-06-micro-pages.markdown

 slot size (1KB) and the index of the entry.
 The paper claims that since requests are expected to stay in the queue for a while, the CAM lookup can be overlapped with queuing delay, and therefore will not increase latency of the critical path.
+At the end of an epoch, the memory controller scans its own counter array, and decides which micro pages to migrate.
+The migration algorithm is identical to the one in the previous mechanism, except that the CAM array entries, instead of PTEs, are updated.